vitiko/IphpFileStoreBundle/README.md

 has a few required options.
 They are as follows:

 - `mapping`: The mapping specified in the bundle configuration to use
+- `fileDataProperty`: name of field, where are stored file data

 Lets look at an example using a fictional `Photo` ORM entity: